 Or does he?

 About Josh RosemanJosh Roseman (not the trombonist; the other one) has been published in -- among others -- Asimov's, Escape Pod, and Evil Girlfriend Media.
-In 2015, he released his first collection, The Clockwork Russian and Other Stories.
+He's published two short-story collections, THE CLOCKWORK RUSSIAN and BOSS FIGHT, as well as a novel, AFTER THE APOCALYPSE.
 When not writing, he mostly complains that he's not writing.
 Find him online at roseplusman.com, or on Twitter @listener42.